Mustard gas: Adverse health effects

 Symptoms of exposure have been extensively documented.
+There is a considerable amount of information about the effects of exposure to sulfur mustard in humans and animals from the last century from wartime exposures and laboratory testing.
+Substantial information in the original documents is not readily available.
+There are numerous reviews of the literature that include early data as well as recent information.

 Medical management

 In a rinse-wipe-rinse sequence, skin is decontaminated of mustard gas by washing with liquid soap and water, or an absorbent powder.
 The eyes should be thoroughly rinsed using saline or clean water.
 A topical analgesic is used to relieve skin pain during decontamination.
 For skin lesions, topical treatments, such as calamine lotion, steroids, and oral antihistamines are used to relieve itching.
 Larger blisters are irrigated repeatedly with saline or soapy water, then treated with an antibiotic and petroleum gauze.

 Mustard agent burns do not heal quickly and (as with other types of burns) present a risk of sepsis caused by pathogens such as Staphylococcus aureus and Pseudomonas aeruginosa.
 The mechanisms behind mustard gas's effect on endothelial cells are still being studied, but recent studies have shown that high levels of exposure can induce high rates of both necrosis and apoptosis.
 In vitro tests have shown that at low concentrations of mustard gas, where apoptosis is the predominant result of exposure, pretreatment with 50 mM N-acetyl-L-cysteine (NAC) was able to decrease the rate of apoptosis.
 NAC protects actin filaments from reorganization by mustard gas, demonstrating that actin filaments play a large role in the severe burns observed in victims.

 A British nurse treating soldiers with mustard agent burns during World War I commented:

 They cannot be bandaged or touched.
 We cover them with a tent of propped-up sheets.
 Gas burns must be agonizing because usually the other cases do not complain, even with the worst wounds, but gas cases are invariably beyond endurance and they cannot help crying out.